bagaspras97/test-imp-next-crud/README.md

 To use the application, go to http://localhost:3000 in your web browser.
 From there, you can create, read, update, and delete data from the API.

 ## Technology Stack
-Next.js
+- Next JS
-React
+- React JS
-React Query
+- React Query
-Chakra UI
+- Chakra UI
-JSONPlaceholder API
+- React Hook Form